 First, I briefly examine some syntactic properties within the clause that appear to group S., A., T., and D-arguments together in a natural class, since most analyses of ergativity since Anderson's (1976) paper have attempted to address the observation made there that there does appear to be a constant notion of 'subject' across both accusative and ergative languages.
-Accepted standard tests for 'subjecthood' (e.g., reflexive binding, Equi-NPdeletion) are frequently invoked (see Keenan (1976), Silverstein (1976), and Van Valin (1977), among others) to show that, despite the differences in Case-marking, both transitive and intransitive 'subjects' are prone to the same processes across both language types.7 In the following, however, I intend to demonstrate that, while this observation may be true of binding relations and control of Pro,8 control of PRO is a substantially more complex matter.
-Further, the remainder of this chapter begins an analysis that illustrates that whatever common properties can be attributed to 'subjects' result from a number of factors, and that "the subject" cannot, in any sense, be considered a primitive of the grammar.
+Accepted standard tests for 'subjecthood' (e.g., reflexive binding, Equi-NP deletion) are frequently invoked (see Keenan (1976), Silverstein (1976), and Van Valin (1977), among others) to show that, despite the differences in Case-marking, both transitive and intransitive 'subjects' are prone to the same processes across both language types."
+In the following, however, I intend to demonstrate that, while this observation may be true of binding relations and control of pro, "control of PRO is a substantially more complex is In the sense of Suñer (1984) for Spanish.

-17 The following is not intended as an exhaustive inventory of 'subject'-like properties.
+^P The following is not intended as an exhaustive inventory of 'subject'-like properties.
 For discussion along these lines, see, for example, many of the papers in Li (1976), Murasugi (1992), and the introductory chapter of Harley (1995).